endeavourhealth/InformationManager/Transforms/ReadMe.md

 N.B.
 The opcs 4 and ICD10 complex maps are part of the relevant RF2 Snomed release.

-#Initial Population of the ontology from external sources
+##Imports requiring table look ups Initial Popul
+Obtain and restore (e.g. via table SQL) from the Vision look up and TPP look up tables which represent their (partial) supplier maps between Read 2 or CTV3 and Snomed

+vision_read2_to_snomed_map

+vision_read2_to_snomed_map

+tpp_ctv3_lookup_2

+tpp_ctv3_to_snomed

+#Importing data

-Note this will take a number of hours and populates the ontology and creates transitive closure
+Note this will take a number of hours.

-Run the AllImporter with the following arguments
+Run the ImportAny application with the following arguments:

 1. Root folder

-2. Import folder for Transitive closure table
+2. "all"   // to imply all types to be imported

 Environment variables for establishing DB connection